Caregiver

-A caregiver or carer is a paid or unpaid member of a person's social network who helps them with activities of daily living.
-Since they have no specific professional training, they are often described as informal caregivers.
+A caregiver, carer or support worker is a paid or unpaid person who helps an individual with activities of daily living.
+Caregivers who are members of a care recipient's family or social network, who may have specific professional training, are often described as informal caregivers.
 Caregivers most commonly assist with impairments related to old age, disability, a disease, or a mental disorder.

-Typical duties of a caregiver might include taking care of someone who has a chronic illness or disease; managing medications or talking to doctors and nurses on someone's behalf; helping to bathe or dress someone who is frail or disabled; or taking care of household chores, meals, or processes both formal and informal documentation related to health for someone who cannot do these things alone.
+Typical duties of a caregiver might include taking care of someone who has a chronic illness or disease; managing medications or talking to doctors and nurses on someone's behalf; helping to bathe or dress someone who is frail or disabled; or taking care of household chores, meals, or processes both formal and informal documentations related to health for someone who cannot do these things alone.

-With an aging population in all developed societies, the role of caregiver has been increasingly recognized as an important one, both functionally and economically.
-Many organizations that provide support for persons with disabilities have developed various forms of support for carers as well.
+With an aging population in all developed societies, the role of caregivers has been increasingly recognized as an important one, both functionally and economically.
+Many organizations that provide support for persons with disabilities have developed various forms of support for caregivers as well.